zilishen/documentation/content/nim/monitoring/security-monitoring/releases/known-issues.md

 ---
-description: This document lists and describes the known issues and possible workarounds in the F5 NGINX Management Suite Security Monitoring module.
+description: This document lists and describes the known issues and possible workarounds in the F5 NGINX Security Monitoring module.
 Fixed issues are removed after **45 days**.
 docs: DOCS-1077
 tags: